matan23/RoadToBetterCrafting/README.md

 Ressources, articles, subjects, themes that would help crafting better applications

 # SOLID and OO Design

+maintainability is about how the code is resilient to change is this code easy to change?
 design by contract
 tell don't ask
 http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod

 ##ruby